f1se4/portfolio/md/dashboard/dashboard.md

 ...
 {% plotly_footer %}
 ```
-**plotly_direct_name** will call and embed our plotly-dash by calling *xxx.py* which has to have dash app defined inside.
+**plotly_direct_name** will call and embed our plotly-dash by calling *xxx.py* which has to have dash app defined inside (DjangoDash).

 ### Plotly-Dash Apps

-As all the pages are the same, except first page, all them are calling 'template' that uses *xxx* name as parameter to trigger all the filters related to each technology.
+As all the pages are the same, except first page, all them are calling 'template' that uses *xxx* name as parameter to trigger all the initial filters related to each technology.

+**DashBoard.Dash_Apps.Dash_Tech_Base** it's custom module inside DashBoard Django app inside Dash_Apps directory.

 ```python
 from DashBoard.Dash_Apps.Dash_Tech_Base import dash_template_tech

 app = dash_template_tech('xxx')
 ```
 And then all my dashboard logic is implemented in *dash_template_tech()* function, which in fact is returning DjangoDash application.
-I'm not going to do plotly-dash course ^^ and paste 1000 code lines its principal file and lots more in customized modules with data filtering/transformation/etc... :S, so I will explain what have this plotly dash application.
+I'm not going to do plotly-dash course ^^ or paste 1000 code lines that exists in the principal file and lots more in customized modules with data filtering/transformation/etc... :S, so I will explain what have been developed in this plotly dash application:

 1. Connects to sqlite database
 2. Apply initial filters depending on *xxx*
 3. Dash Layout, plotly dash has its own functions to call html elements, that are customizable through wrappers that will let using dynamic filters in the app.
    1. You can call 'styles classes' so it's possible to use bootstrap also in dash html elements, and continue with responsive web.
 4. Callback functions (the plotly-dash wrappers), it defines an input and output, input are filters to be used and outputs are layout elements.
-5. Each callback function is related to one metric from the dashboard and has different functions to re-filter, re-calculate data, etc... also, callback functions are called initially.
+5. Each callback function is related to one metric from the dashboard and has different functions to re-filter, re-calculate data, etc...also, callback functions are called initially.
 6. Different filters to calculate and work with data, here pandas and sql are on fire.

 Shortened code with one sample of callback and layout: